sergiocasas/sergiocasas.github.io/content/authors/admin/_index.md

 ---

 I am a Sr Staff Tech Lead Manager at <a href="https://waabi.ai/" target="_blank">Waabi</a>, where I lead our Perception and Behavior Reasoning team.
 I completed my PhD at the University of Toronto supervised by Professor <a href="http://www.cs.toronto.edu/~urtasun/" target="_blank">Raquel Urtasun</a>.
+You can download my thesis  <a href="https://tspace.library.utoronto.ca/bitstream/1807/140889/1/Casas_Romero_Sergio_202411_PhD_thesis.pdf" target="_blank">here</a>.
 My research lies at the intersection of computer vision, machine learning, and robotics.